-Under the Immigration, Asylum and Nationality Act 2006 employers have a duty to prevent illegal working in the UK.
-As part of the process of taking on a new employee, an employer should check that the individual in question is legally entitled to work in the UK.
-Employers are obliged to check a document that is regarded as acceptable for showing permission to work in the UK.
+Under the Immigration, Asylum and Nationality Act 2006 employers have a duty to prevent illegal working inthe UK.
+As part of the process of taking on a new employee, an employer should check that the individual inquestion is legally entitled to work inthe UK.
+Employers are obliged to check a document that is regarded as acceptable for showing permission to work inthe UK.
 The initial checks should be carried out before employing a person.
-Follow-up checks should also be carried out where a person’s right to work in the UK is time-limited.
-While there is no penalty for simply failing to carry out such a check, if an employer is found to be employing someone who does not have a legal right to work in the UK, the employer can face a civil penalty of up to £20,000 in respect of each illegal worker.
-If the employer knows that an individual does not have the right to work in the UK but employs them anyway, that is a criminal offence for which the penalty is an unlimited fine and / or up to two years in jail.
+Follow-up checks should also be carried out where a person’s right to work inthe UK is time-limited.
+While there is no penalty for simply failing to carry out such a check, if an employer is found to be employing someone who does not have a legal right to work inthe UK, the employer can face a civil penalty of up to £20,000 inrespect of each illegal worker.
+If the employer knows that an individual does not have the right to work inthe UK but employs them anyway, that is a criminal offence for which the penalty is an unlimited fine and / or up to two years injail.
+The employer should be aware that they are liable for the civil penalty, even if the check is performed by a member of staff.
+Further, the employer will not be able to establish a statutory excuse if the check is performed by a third party, such as a recruitment agency or a professional adviser.
+It is vital that employers understand their responsibilities inrelation to the checks.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.